leleo-neppo/social-crowd/readme.txt

 = 0.2 [2011-06-08] =
 * Added additional statistics gathering for Twitter, Youtube, and Vimeo.
 * Added additional detail and information in the Readme file.
 * Small UI tweaks to the Admin.

+= 0.1 [2011-05-17] =
+* Initial Release

+== Upgrade Notice ==

+= 0.9 =
+Removed Feedburner, Google+ and LinkedIn stats - Broken Implementations or discontinued API's forced their removal.

+= 0.8.4 =
+Added capacity to specify the type of stats displayed in the Advanced Widget.

+= 0.8 =
+Added new widget layouts and a new shortcode.

+r, Youtube, and Vimeo.
+* Added additional detail and information in the Readme file.
+* Small UI tweaks to the Admin.